MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 ## Requeue item with delay

-The **Requeue item with delay** action allows users to to re-add a queue item being processed in the desktop flow, back into it's originating queue.
+The **Requeue item with delay** action allows users to readd a queue item being processed in the desktop flow, back into its originating queue.
 In addition, the queued item can be held and released until a defined time.

 :::image type="content" source="media\workqueues\RequeueWorkQueueItemWithDelay.png" alt-text="Screenshot of the requeue work queue item action." lightbox="media\workqueues\RequeueWorkQueueItemWithDelay.png":::